hasibulhasan1542/Obsidian/Science/44 BCS.md

 1.  **Longest Wavelength:** Red light has the longest wavelength of all the colors in the visible spectrum.
 2.  **Least Scattering:** According to Rayleigh's Law of Scattering, light with longer wavelengths is scattered the least by particles in the atmosphere (like fog, rain, dust, or smoke).
 Because it scatters less, red light can travel the farthest through the air and remain visible from a long distance, even in poor weather conditions.
 This makes it the most effective color for conveying critical information like "stop" or "danger" reliably.

 ***

-Of course.
-Here are the detailed answers for the remaining questions from the provided exam paper (Page 5 of 12).

-***